-- Take note of the terminal blocks and wiring connection points of the Rosie, Figures 3 & 4. - Reference overall system wiring diagram on page 48. - There are no servicing (adjustment) points for the system owner inside the Rosie. - Always turn off circuit breakers (remove fuses) BEFORE wiring the Rosie. - After the Rosie is wired and operational, and with the front cover removed, be mindful that the active circuit boards and terminal blocks contain AC and DC voltages and current!
+- Take note of the terminal blocks and wiring connection points of the Rosie, Figures 3 & 4. - There are no servicing (adjustment) points for the system owner inside the Rosie. - Always turn off circuit breakers (remove fuses) BEFORE wiring the Rosie. - After the Rosie is wired and operational, and with the front cover removed, be mindful that the active circuit boards and terminal blocks contain AC and DC voltages and current!